Skip to main content Skip to footer

 • Better segmentation of goods:

-Data from IoT devices can help logistics managers better segment the goods throughout their life cycle according to their target market or other segmentation parameters.
-Managers can understand the marketplace better and build relevant strategies.
+Data from IoT devices can help logistics managers can better segment the goods throughout their life cycle according to their target market or other segmentation parameters in the context of global supply chain.
+Managers can understand the marketplace better and build relevant strategies in the context of global supply chain.

 A successful implementation of IoT in supply chain management has its own set of challenges, which can be resolved with the right vendor and technology.